 Namsan Tower in Seoul is famous for lovers to have a date night and place a love lock among the thousands of others to symbolize their eternal love at the top of the tower.
 But this is not the only place you can leave your eternal love around Seoul.
 In Insadong, at Ssamziegil shopping center, you can leave a love tag on the top floor with a little message like we did!

-Love Holidays in Korea
+Korean Love Holidays

 Some couples also give eachother a candle on this holiday, reason unknown.